keboola/connection-docs/management/project/tokens/index.md

 A single user has only a single master token.
 In addition, master tokens are the only ones which can be used to create other tokens.
-A master token has always access to all components, so having it allows you to do everything that can be otherwise done via the KBC Administration UI.
+A master token has always access to all components, so having it allows you to do everything that can be otherwise done via the Keboola Connection Administration UI.

 ## Working with Tokens
 API tokens are created